 I’m interested in digital civics but I don’t have a technical background?

 We recognise that only students with a background in computer science are likely to undertake more technical PhD research projects, that is, ones that involve innovating with respect to the underlying technologies.
 Students with non-technical backgrounds (e.g. health sciences, planning, social science, education, politics) will still need to have a demonstrable interest in, and be prepared to develop a basic understanding of, digital technologies.
-To that end we will be providing intensive pre-sessional training on the foundations of digital technologies, as well as continued support throughout the doctoral programme.

 I am a computer scientist but I don’t really know much about education, public health, social care or local democracy?

 That is not uncommon, as it is intrinsic to how undergraduate degrees are designed (in the UK at least).
 Just as students with non-technical backgrounds will need to learn the basics of digital technologies, computer scientists will need to learn more about the application domains and the theory and methods employed by specialists in these fields.
 What we are looking from in applicants with backgrounds in computer science is an interest in what digital civics is trying to achieve, and a genuine desire to work across traditional disciplinary boundaries.

 When can I apply?

 You can informally contact us at any time to discuss undertaking a Digital Civics doctoral studentship.
 The deadline for applications to start in September 2018 is 28 February 2018.
 We are now accepting applications — apply here https://form.jotform.com/73123946985973